-Ariana Grande was seemingly born for stardom: she started on Broadway at 15 and quickly landed roles on Nickelodeon sitcoms.
-She moved from actor to pop star in 2013 and found instant success with global hits like “Bang Bang” and “Love Me Harder.”
-At just 25 years old, she's already scored nine Top 10 hits on the Billboard charts.
+Ariana Grande was seemingly born for stardom: She started on Broadway at 15 and quickly landed roles on Nickelodeon sitcoms.
+She moved from actor to pop star in 2013 and found instant success with global hits like "Bang Bang" and "Love Me Harder."
+At just 25 years old, she had already scored nine Top 10 hits on the Billboard charts.

 1994: Justin Bieber

-Justin Bieber has been a worldwide celebrity since he was a pre-teen.
+Justin Bieber has been a worldwide celebrity since he was a preteen.
 The Canadian singer gained prominence from YouTube videos and released his first studio album at 15.
-He’s made hit after hit, but the spotlight has magnified the problems of success on someone so young.
-Now he’s trying to rehabilitate his image and maintain his post as a huge pop star, having done so by releasing #1 albums like "Purpose," "Changes," and "Justice."
+He's made hit after hit, but the spotlight has magnified the problems of success for someone so young.
+Now, he's trying to rehabilitate his image and maintain his post as a huge pop star, having done so by releasing #1 albums like "Purpose," "Changes," and "Justice."

 1995: Dua Lipa

-Born in London to Albanian parents, Lipa is the youngest artist to get a billion music video views on YouTube.
-Her hits “IDGAF” and “Blow Your Mind (Mwah)” are in heavy rotation, and the follow-up hit "Levitating"—off her sophomore album, "Future Nostalgia"—became the most-played song in the United States in 2021.
+Born in London to Albanian parents, Dua Lipa is the youngest artist to get 1 billion music video views on YouTube.
+Her hits "IDGAF" and "Blow Your Mind (Mwah)" are in heavy rotation, and the follow-up hit "Levitating"—off her sophomore album, "Future Nostalgia"—became the most-played song in the United States in 2021.

 1996: Lil Peep

-Lil Peep was a heavily tattooed underground rapper from Long Island, N.Y., who found his audience through SoundCloud.
+Lil Peep was a heavily tattooed underground rapper from Long Island who found his audience through SoundCloud.
 Just as his star was rising, Lil Peep overdosed on drugs and lost his life at 21.
-Several songs are being released posthumously.
+Several songs of his songs have since been released posthumously.

-Jahseh Onfroy is one of Florida’s newest rap sensations as Xxxtentacion; he’s broken out with the help of SoundCloud and his most popular song “SAD!”
+Jahseh Onfroy was one of Florida's newest rap sensations as Xxxtentacion, having broken out with the help of SoundCloud and his most popular song "SAD!"
 Legal troubles put Xxxtentacion in the spotlight for the wrong reasons, and changes to streaming service policies against hate speech influenced his popularity.
-It all came to an end in 2018 when the rapper was shot and killed during an armed robbery in Florida.
+Unfortunately, it came to an end in 2018 when the rapper was shot and killed during an armed robbery in Florida.

 1999: Madison Beer